-Each parcel lot created by the subdivision must have adequate routine and emergency access as prescribed in Section 7022.
+Each lot created by the subdivision must have adequate routine and emergency access as prescribed in Section 7022.

 g.
-Division of Parcels Lots
+Division of Lots

-No parcel lot shall be created so as to become divided by any existing county, city, school or any other taxing district boundary line.
+No lot shall be created so as to become divided by any existing county, city, school or any other taxing district boundary line.

 h.
-Corner Parcels Lots
+Corner Lots

-The width of cCorner parcels lots shall comply with the design requirements of the zoning district in which the property is located, but in no case shall be increased in width to not less than sixty (60) feet.
+The width of corner lots shall comply with the design requirements of the zoning district in which the property is located, but shall be not less than sixty (60) feet.

 i.
-Flag Parcels Lots
+Flag Lots